shellieD/get-ducked/README.md

 * I can add multiple products to my basket and and see the total price of all items at a glance so I can keep tracks on how much I am spending.
 * I can modify the items in my basket easily before checking out.
 * I can pay for the items in my basket with the knowledge that my transaction details will be kept secure.
-* I will receive a confirmation email when I have made a purchase so I know my order was successfull.
+* I will receive a confirmation email when I have made a purchase so I know my order was successful.

 OTHER
 * I can subscribe to a newsletter so that I can be informed of new products, special offers and discount codes.